The Top 20 Japanese Restaurants in Singapore

 Takayama’s seasonal menu has been praised by locals and foreigners for its freshness and diversity.
 If you’re looking for a nice Japanese restaurant that offers a classy, fine dining experience, we recommend Takayama.

-Prices are steep, which is expected from a Japanese fine dining restaurant.
-The service is also top-notch, with friendly staff members and talented chefs.
+Prices are steep, though, which is expected from a Japanese fine dining restaurant.
+The service was top-notch, with friendly staff members and talented chefs who made sure we were having a great time.

-Seating is quite limited, so tables are often fully booked.
+Seating here is quite limited, so tables around us were fully booked.
 We suggest booking a table in advance to ensure a comfortable seat for lunch or dinner.

 Pros